Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Don't Skip Mine Subsidence Coverage

 If your home sits over a known underground mining area, your standard homeowners policy will not cover damage from ground collapse.
-Check Pennsylvania's DEP Mine Subsidence Insurance Risk Map to see if your property is in a risk zone.
+Check the Pennsylvania DEP Mine Subsidence Risk Map or call 1-800-922-1678 to see if your property is in a risk zone before you skip this coverage.

 Winter Weather Risks